Aman-63/Login_Signup/README.md

 Copy the code file from this repo.
 In your VS Code terminal:
 run 'npm install' to install the required dependencies and then run 'node server.js' to start the website.
-Follow the link in the terminal and manually add Login.html The project will run successfully on your system.
+Follow the link in the terminal.
+The project will run successfully on your system.